miguelgimenezgimenez/image-gallery/README.md

 I have rushed to do the project since I am working on many things simultaneously and I didnt have experience server rendering.
 There are a few bugs which I havent had time to fix, hope you dont find them...
-There is a lot more of testing and proptypes validation to be done.
+There is a lot more of testing and proptypes validation to be done, only had time to test actions and reducers.

 Thanks and feedback is appreciated .